developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 {% endcodeblock %}

 You can check out Steves post for a very thorough explanation of the configuration that matches.
 I took advantage of the python file to DRY up my configuration for the nametrans setting.
 When you are working with one of the remote repositories (jp_developwithpassion_gmail_remote) in one of the examples above; the nametrans setting determines how to map the remote imap folder names to names on your local machine.
 In the examples on the offlineimap site, they would set up reverse entries in the nametrans for the local and remote options.
-That would look something like this (lifted from the offlineimap site):
+That would look something like this (lifted from some standard example online):

 {% codeblock nametrans configuration - nametrans.ini %}
 [Repository blah-Local]